conwax/simpleajax-parent/README.md

 Though it has to be said that this comes to another prize.

+Only one component at a time can be updated.

 Ajax calls are non-asynchronous.

 Library is not tested against big variety of web browsers.